eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 *Mikhail has taken Lyla, and tortured her.
 When Cisila arrives, Lyla is on the brink of death.*

 *The third fight against Mikhail Reznov, alone in a cellar.
 Cisila, for once, is the one to begin the fight.
-Losing her cool, she shows strength that she's been holding back.*
+Losing her cool, she shows strength that she's been holding back.
+CUE PLEDGE OF DEMON.*

 # 21